 - They require you put the full amount of your travel on the card and don't cover if you pay with points

 If you've got a diverse set of points and miles, you're likely using points from one or more programs to pay.
 Credit card issuers need to realize this.
+We listed cards that provide coverage when you pay for part of the trip using the card, such as paying for the taxes and fees on an award booking.

 - They're just not as good